xecrets/xecrets-slip39/src/Xecrets.Slip39/docs/Xecrets.Slip39.Extensions.md

             secret.

 ### Remarks
-The master secret is encoded as a [byte[]](https://docs.microsoft.com/en-us/dotnet/api/byte[] 'byte[]') of UTF-8 encoded bytes, and if required padded with 0xff
+The master secret is encoded as a [System.Byte](https://docs.microsoft.com/en-us/dotnet/api/System.Byte 'System.Byte')[] with UTF-8 encoded bytes, and if required
-to fulfil the requirements.
-When recovering the secret, any trailing 0xff bytes thus need to be trimmed before
+padded with 0xff to fulfil the requirements.
+When recovering the secret, any trailing 0xff bytes thus need to
-producing the original master secret string, <seealso cref="M:Xecrets.Slip39.Extensions.ToSecretString(System.Byte[])"/>.
+be trimmed before producing the original master secret string, <seealso cref="M:Xecrets.Slip39.Extensions.ToSecretString(System.Byte[])"/>.

 <a name='Xecrets.Slip39.Extensions.GenerateShares(thisXecrets.Slip39.IShamirsSecretSharing,int,int,string,Xecrets.Slip39.StringEncoding)'></a>